 due to the fact that the distinction must be and is drawn merely in order to distinguish one side.
 Thus every distinction contains two components: indication and distinction.
 The distinction contains itself, but apparently in a very specific form–namely, as the distinction between distinction and indication.
 (Introduction to Systems Theory, 60-61).

 What is this “distinction between distinction and indication”?
 For Spencer-Brown it is a re-entry of the distinction into the distinction.
-Yet, the “first distinction” and the re-entry happen simultaneously.
+Yet, the “first distinction” and the re-entry happen simultaneously (the temporal distinction of before/after doesn’t apply).
 The distinction is immediately reproduced.
 How do we dissolve this paradox?

 We must introduce time into an operation that happens now and only now.
 In other words, we need a temporal observation schema which will be employed by an external observer.
 This means we move to second-order observation, which observes coding (or first-order observation).